geometric-intelligence/TopoBenchmark/README.md

 ## :hammer_and_wrench: Development

-To join the development of `TopoBenchmarkX`, you should install the library in dev mode.
+To join the development of `TopoBenchmark`, you should install the library in dev mode.

 For this, you can create an environment using either conda or docker.
 Both options are detailed below.